ebonnal/streamable/README.md

 # ↔ showcase: ETL

-Let's walk through the `Stream`'s features with an Extract-Transform-Load script:
+Let's walk through the `stream`'s features with an Extract-Transform-Load script:

 This toy script gets Pokémons concurrently from [PokéAPI](https://pokeapi.co/), and writes the quadrupeds from the first three generations into a CSV file, in 5-seconds batches: